Friday, July 14, 2006

 Why is relevance important?
 Because relevance brings the right reputation, and the right reputation brings repeat traffic.
 You want the right reputation.
 Don't be like Doug Powell of BibleDesk fame.
 Doug is "gathering souls for Christ", by being devious.

-Participate In Forums
+Participate In Social Networking

 Don't depend upon your ISP, or your blog host, to get traffic to your blog.
 You need the search engines - that's how folks look for help, and that's how they will find your blog.

-Posting in a forum or two will get you a reputation.
+Social networking, properly exploited, will get you a reputation.
 That's good.
 But if you really want traffic, you have to write articles that people need or want to read, and you have to get your blog indexed by the search engines.
 People looking for help use Google ("Google for it!"), or another search engine.

 Use Blogger Native Features